bjunc/access-decision-manager/README.md

 end
 ```

 > Important: since _every_ voter is called, _every_ voter must return a decision.
-If the attribute and subjects do not apply to the voter, then abstain from voting by returning `access_abstain`.
+If the attribute and subjects do not apply to the voter, then abstain from voting by returning `:access_abstain`.

 #### Example 1